munin-monitoring/munin/doc/plugin/env.rst

 System related
 ==============

-Munin does redefine some system environnement vars :
+Munin does redefine some system environment vars :

 ``PATH``
 	This is redefined for security.
 It does provide a safe environment so